DSLitvinov/difference_machine/USER_GUIDE_ENG.md

 - The add-on automatically tracks textures.
 - Modified textures are copied into the commit.
 - Unchanged textures are deduplicated (referenced from previous versions).
+- **Texture Versioning**: Textures are versioned independently from meshes.
+  - One texture can be used by many meshes without duplication.
+  - Texture history is tracked separately.
+  - Efficient storage with content-addressable hashing.

 ### CLI (Command Line)
 Advanced users can use the `forester` CLI: